The Strategic Energy Partnership is a partnership between E.ON [https://www.eonenergy.com/sustainable-cities/coventry.html] and Coventry City Council.

 Coventry Energy Plan

 The Coventry Energy Plan has been developed to help steer the direction of the partnership and to identify energy projects.
-It is a strategic long term energy vision for Coventry giving a detailed understanding of the energy challenges and opportunities looking to the next 15 years (from October 2024) and beyond.
+It is a strategic long term energy vision for Coventry giving a detailed understanding of the energy challenges and opportunities looking ahead over the next 15 years (from October 2024) and beyond.

 Coventry Energy Plan - challenges and opportunities